 R: “On the other hand, older adults maintain force production during lenthening contractions better (i.e. eccentric contraction) relative to other contraction modes and compared with young [1]” This sentence needs to be edited for clarity.
 Does this imply that older adults have higher eccentric contraction force than young adults?

-Removed comparision to “young”eft o other contraction types.
+Removed comparision to “young”, and left the comparison to other contraction types.
 Changed from “On the other hand, older adults maintain force production during lenthening contractions better (i.e. eccentric contraction) relative to other contraction modes and compared with young [1].”
 To “On the other hand, older adults maintain force production during lenthening contractions (i.e. eccentric contraction) relative to other contraction modes [1].”

 R: “The age-related maintenance of eccentric strength is evident in humans as well as in reduced muscle preparations” The meaning is not clear regarding reduced muscle preparations.
 The wording suggests that reduced prepartations are perhaps an animal model, but I believe the author is trying to indicate that some subset of whole organisms, isolated muscles, skinned and intact muscle fibers, and myofibrils exhibit these changes.
 Please clarify.